 Here are Rebecca’s workouts.
 I selected the most intense workout of the lot to show here (as intense as any Insanity Max workout), but there are shorter/less intense ones in there.

-You can pick 30 min 45 min or 1 hour workouts with various instructors.
+You can pick 30 min 45 min or 1 hour workouts with various instructors, no extra equipment needed.
 I started with Rebecca Kennedy and continued with her.
-There are also stretching classes but I haven’t tried those.
+There are also stretching sessions.

 I also did a few of Betty Rocker workouts, need dumbbells for most of these.
 I don’t have a jump box, so I just jumped on the ground.
 She does various things, including HIIT, Tabata, strength, stretching… There’s a lot of content on her channel, here’s a workout I enjoyed:

 I found Heather Robertson’s channel two weeks ago while searching for “no repeat HIIT” and she delivered exactly what I was looking for, with weights thrown in!
 So I’ve been trying her workouts, today I did the Pilates/HIIT with my husband followed by Low Impact Cardio+Abs.
 A great thing about this is there’s no talking, so you can play your own music.